Eyelid Surgery (Blepharoplasty) – Is an Eye Lift Right for You?

 How Much Does it Cost?

-Since blepharoplasty may be performed to reduce fatty tissue, skin and muscle, the extent of the procedure can vary, which makes it difficult to give a range or an average eyelid surgery cost.
+Since blepharoplasty may be performed to reduce fatty tissue, skin and muscle, or tightening of the ligaments, the extent of the procedure can vary, which makes it difficult to give a range or an average eyelid surgery cost.
 In fact, each eye may have a different cost.
 The average cost for blepharoplasty is hard to estimate accurately until you are examined by a surgeon and have discussed a surgical plan.

-Blepharoplasty plastic surgery comprises three costs: anesthesia fees, facility fees and surgeon fees.
-Since blepharoplasty is often performed during a brow lift, facelift or chemical peel, anesthesia and facility fees can be combined with the other procedures.
-The total fees can range from $2,000 to $5,000 or more, depending on the extent of the procedure.
-In 2007, the national average for plastic surgeon fees for blepharoplasty was $2,480, according to the American Society for Aesthetic Plastic Surgery.
+Blepharoplasty surgery comprises three costs: anesthesia fees, facility fees and surgeon fees.
+The total fees can range from $3,000 to $4,000 or more, depending on whether upper or lower (or both) eyelids are done, and the extent of the procedure.
+In 2007, the national average for plastic surgeon fees for upper blepharoplasty was $2,480, according to the American Society for Aesthetic Plastic Surgery.

-Some of the cost can be covered by insurance if the blepharoplasty is related to ptosis (drooping eyelid) or other medical necessity.
-Be sure to ask your surgeon about filing for insurance.
+Some of the cost can be covered by insurance if the blepharoplasty is related to ptosis or loose upper lid skin causing vital field obstruction.
 Blepharoplasty for purely cosmetic reasons is not covered.

 Asian Eyelid Surgery